sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/delete_process.md

 This [Github Query](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Arelease-tracking) may be helpful.

-## Close the teardown request ticket
+## Close teardown request issue
+> NOTE: to ensure auditability of the teardown SLA, it is important to execute these steps directly after tearing down a managed instance.

-The teardown request ticket should now have references back to the pull requests showing the necessary changes.
+1. Validate that the teardown request issue has references to the pull requests showing the necessary changes.
+If any are missing, update the PR descriptions with a link to the teardown request issue.
-At this time the teardown request ticket from CE can be marked as Completed.
+1. Close the teardown request issue.

 [#cloud-devops]: https://sourcegraph.slack.com/archives/C02KX975BDG